-Dr. Mele will spend time discussing your expectations and the specifics of your Cosmetic Nasal Surgery procedure to ensure that you are comfortable with each facet of your nose surgery.
-Dr. Mele uses state-of-the-art computer simulation during your consultation to facilitate communication, and help make certain that you are fully informed before surgery.
-Making certain expectations match results helps assure that you will be satisfied with your results.
-Our office is relaxing, and our friendly support staff will instantly put you at ease.
+Dr. Mele will spend time discussing your expectations and the specifics of your nasal surgery procedure to ensure that you are comfortable with each facet of the treatment.
+Dr. Mele uses state-of-the-art computer simulation during your consultation to facilitate communication and help make certain that you are fully informed before surgery.
+Making certain expectations match results helps assure that you will be satisfied with the outcome.

 The term rhinoplasty encompasses a wide variety of surgical procedures and non-surgical approaches.
 Below are a few examples of what can be accomplished with cosmetic surgery of the nose: